ContentMine/workshop-resources/software-tutorials/norma/README.md

 cd ..
 ```

 After that, re-run the norma-commands.
+This error has been resolved with norma v0.2.5.

 ## Summary